Through the integration of the Physician Assistant and Public Health disciplines, the mission of the Joint MSPAS/MPH Program is to:

-Joint Program students have three identities as students, and therefore have three sets of learning outcomes – as Touro University students, as Public Health Program students, and as Physician Assistant Program students.
+Joint Program students have three identities as students and therefore have three sets of learning outcomes – as Touro University students, as Public Health students, and as Physician Assistant students.

-In conjunction with its sister campus Touro University Nevada, Touro University California has developed eight Institutional Student Learning Outcomes, which can be found here.
+In conjunction with its sister campus Touro University Nevada, Touro University California has developed four Institutional Student Learning Outcomes, which can be found here.

 The Public Health Program has a set of competencies that are based on those approved by the Association of Schools and Programs of Public Health (ASPPH) in 2006, and that it expects all students to demonstrate.
 Details can be found on their “MPH Competencies” page.